learn-co-curriculum/js-async-fetch-readme/README.md

 ![Simple fetch()](https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/js-async-fetch-readme/simple_fetch_incog_window.png)

 You might notice that this chained method call returned a `Promise` in the DevTools console.
 We'll cover that later.

 ## Working Around Backwards Compatibility Issues

-As you can see, `fetch()` provides us with a clean, low-maintenance way to get and work with resources.
+As you can see, `fetch()` provides us with a short way to fetch and work with resources.
 However, `fetch()` has only recently arrived in browsers.
-While it's _generally_ safe enough to lean on, other in historical code,  you might see `jquery.ajax` or `$.ajax` or an object called an `XMLHttpRequestObject`.
+In older code you might see `jquery.ajax` or `$.ajax` or an object called an `XMLHttpRequestObject`.

 ## Identify Examples Of The AJAX Technique On Popular Web Sites